antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 The **Apps** section is used to deploy and manage applications across enrolled devices.

 One of the main advantages of Microsoft Intune is that applications can be installed remotely without requiring physical access to a user's device.
-This saves time for IT departments and ensures users receive the software they need in a consistent and secure manner.
+This reduces administrative effort while ensuring users receive the software they need in a consistent and secure manner.

-From this area administrators can:
+From this area, administrators can:

 - Add applications
 - Assign required applications